craigtrupp/SQL/Sql_Challenges/5_DataMart/DataMart_CS.md

 <br>

 * Trying a membershp type of week inclusion for generated series (a little different than above on the join)
+  - Slight adjustment here as the unique distinct weeks (13-36) uses the cutoff week into the subsequent week to have 12 equal values in each
 ```sql
 WITH cutoff_week AS (
 SELECT DISTINCT week_number FROM data_mart.clean_weekly_sales WHERE week_date = '2020-06-15'